View over Lake Atitlan and Volcano from Cafe Sabor Cruceno, Santa Cruz, Guatemala

 • Excursions: An ATV coffee tour costs around $50, and volcano hikes range from $50-$120.
 I would recommend spending a little more on the Acatenango hike and go with Wicho and Charlies.
 It is worth the price when doing a demanding hike like this.

-Pro Tip: For more inspiration and to see the beauty of Guatemala, check out my post Guatemala Travel Inspiration: 45 Stunning Photos to Fuel Your Wanderlust
+For more inspiration about cheap places to travel and to see the beauty of Guatemala, check out my Guatemala Travel Inspiration post.

 Affordable international destination - Santa Catalina Arch in Antigua, Guatemala